-Regenerative agriculture focuses on outcomes and is concerned with actual improvements to soil health and the overall quality and health of the land (the soil, water, plants, animals and humans).
+Regenerative agriculture focuses on improving soil health and overall quality and health of the land: the soil, water, plants, animals and humans.

 Grass Roots’ CEO Cody Hopkins, describes the value of regenerative agriculture and why he decided to focus on this way of farming on his own land.
 “Growing up in rural Arkansas, I’ve witnessed how the industrialized meat industry’s extractive mindset of producing meat as cheaply as possible has come at the expense of the animals, the environment, and our society’s health.”

 Unfortunately, these environmental and societal costs associated with industrial farming don't show up in the price of meat—industrial beef, pork, and chicken are typically cheaper than that raised regeneratively.
 And the impact of cheap farming shows up in poorer rural communities, higher health care costs, and environmental degradation.